YottaDB/YDBDoc/MultiLangProgGuide/MultiLangProgGuide.rst

        lock.
 So, it would be reasonable to use a lock :code:`Population` to restrict access to the global variable :code:`^Population`.

-Since YottaDB locks acquisitions are always timed for languages other than M, it is not in principle possible for applications to `deadlock
+Since YottaDB lock acquisitions are always timed for languages other than M, it is not in principle possible for applications to `deadlock
 <https://en.wikipedia.org/wiki/Deadlock>`_ on YottaDB
 locks.
 Consequently defensive application code must always validate